-- Maintaining physical distancing between people is important to prevent the virus from spreading.
-CÉF requests that schools implement measures that will allow people to maintain reasonable distancing. - ➤ CÉF is asking everyone to wear a protective mask as a preventive measure.
-PreK to Grade 3 students, inclusively, are exempted from this rule. - > Students and staff should be reminded that the usual greetings are not appropriate in times of pandemic.
-New practices need to be implemented. - > School principals must provide procedures to supervise students' movements (entrances, outings, recesses, lunches, etc.), including hand washing. - Regarding recess or movements within the school, students will be grouped into pods.
+- ➤ Maintaining physical distancing between people is important to prevent the virus from spreading.
+CÉF requests that schools implement measures that will allow people to maintain reasonable distancing. - > CÉF is asking everyone to wear a protective mask as a preventive measure. - > Students and staff should be reminded that the usual greetings are not appropriate in times of pandemic.
+New practices need to be implemented. - > School principals must provide procedures to supervise students' movements (entrances, outings, recesses, lunches, etc.), including hand washing.

+- Regarding recess or movements within the school, students will be grouped into pods.
 Procedures will be put in place to limit contacts between students who are not part of the same pod. - ➤ Where possible, regular cleaning of educational toys made available to students should be ensured.
 It is recommended to keep toys that encourage individual play. - > Students and staff must not share food, beverages, and other personal items.
-Identifying personal items with the student's name is required to discourage accidental sharing. - Except for meals, the transport of personal belongings between school and home is prohibited. - > The library will be open, and the loan of books authorized, with cleaning before the loan and upon return of the item. - Each student must have access to a set of classroom supplies for their exclusive use (pencils, erasers, sheets of paper, notebooks, etc.). - ➤ The use of common objects is permitted, as long as a cleaning is performed between each use. - > Students in connected classrooms must be able to use the computer.
-Frequent cleaning is required throughout the day. - Extracurricular activities and other provincial gatherings will be postponed.
-A review of this rule will be carried out periodically. - > Access to schools is prohibited to anyone other than students and CÉF staff. - > Parents who pick up their children at the end of the school day cannot enter the school.
+Identifying personal items with the student's name is required to discourage accidental sharing. - > Except for meals, the transport of personal belongings between school and home is prohibited. - ➤ As of October 1, transporting a computer between home and school is allowed, as long as it is disinfected according to guidelines in effect. - > The library will be open, and the loan of books authorized, with cleaning before the loan and upon return of the item. - Each student must have access to a set of classroom supplies for their exclusive use (pencils, erasers, sheets of paper, notebooks, etc.). - ➤ The use of common objects is permitted, as long as a cleaning is performed between each use. - > Students in connected classrooms must be able to use the computer.
+Frequent cleaning is required throughout the day. - > Extracurricular activities and other provincial gatherings will be postponed.
+A review of this rule will be carried out periodically. - Access to schools is prohibited to anyone other than students and CÉF staff. - > Parents who pick up their children at the end of the school day cannot enter the school.
 Parents are advised to wait for their children near their vehicle.